redwana/login.php/README.md

 prlog.php

-This is the php script that verified if the users input are already Registered to the database.
+This is the php script that validates if the users input are already Registered to the database.
 If already registered it will echo the username, else will echo error.